KensakuKOMATSU/chrome-upnp/README.md

 # How to use?

 The library (now developing UPnP support only...)  enables "[Networked Service Discovery and Messaging](http://people.opera.com/richt/release/specs/discovery/Overview.html)" proposed by Opera and CableLabs.
 To enable IP Multicast in current browser, installing chrome extension is required.

-(The extension is using experimental feature, so you'll need [Google Chrome Canary](https://tools.google.com/dlpage/chromesxs) (in Linux case, [Google Chrome Dev Channel](http://www.chromium.org/getting-involved/dev-channel/)).
+The extension is depends on Raw Socket API (Chrome Extension's API).
+Because using this api, currently this extension only works under Chromium (I found that [r148782](http://commondatastorage.googleapis.com/chromium-browser-continuous/index.html?path=Mac/148782/) works well).
+Please note that this api doesn't work current Google Canary channel and Dev channel, I guess this is due to [moving chrome.experimental.socket to chrome.socket](http://code.google.com/p/chromium/issues/detail?id=130379&q=socket+experimental&colspec=ID+Pri+Mstone+ReleaseBlock+OS+Area+Feature+Status+Owner+Summary).

 * Navigate to `chrome://flags/` in Canary, and enable 'Experimental Extension APIs'
 * Navigate to `chrome://chrome/extensions/` and enable Developer Mode.